-3.2.3.
-The Contractor shall provide quarterly status reports based on work plan progress to include, but not be limited to: 3.2.3.1.
-Designated coordinators to address immediate crises; 3.2.3.2.
-Number of ED staff trained in basic understanding of addiction, recovery and resources; • .
-3.2.3.3.
-Protocols established and implemented for immediate response; 3.2.3.4.
-Changes made to the initial work plans; 3.2.3.5.
-Summaries of long-term plans for care of patients with SUDs who come into the ED; 3.2.3.6.
-Training and technical assistance needed; and 3.2.3.7.
-3.2.3.7.
-Other progress to date.
-3.2.4.
+- 3.2.3.
+The Contractor shall provide quarterly status reports based on work plan progress to include, but not be limited to: - 3.2.3.1.
+Designated coordinators to address immediate crises; - 3.2.3.2.
+Number of ED staff trained in basic understanding of addiction, recovery and resources; - 3.2.3.3.
+Protocols established and implemented for immediate response; - 3.2.3.4.
+Changes made to the initial work plans: - 3.2.3.5.
+Summaries of long-term plans for care of patients with SUDs who come into the ED; - 3.2.3.6.
+Training and technical assistance needed; and - 3.2.3.7.
+Other progress to date. - 3.2.4.
 The Contractor must submit a final report to the Department within 45 days of conclusion of the contract based on work plan progress that includes, but is not limited to: - 3.2.4.1.
-3.2.4.1.
-Designated coordinators to address immediate crises; 3.2.4.2.
-Number of ED staff trained in basic understanding of addiction, recovery and resources; 3.2.4.3.
-Protocols established and implemented for immediate response; 3.2.4.4.
-Summaries of long-term plans for care of patients with SUDs who come into the ED; and 3.2.4.5.
-Number of patients benefitting from this program as measured by: a.
-Number of patients seen in ED with identified SUDs b.
-Number who received services supported by this program c.
-Number who were referred for additional SUD services d.
+Designated coordinators to address immediate crises; - 3.2.4.2.
+Number of ED staff trained in basic understanding of addiction, recovery and resources; - 3.2.4.3.
+Protocols established and implemented for immediate response; - 3.2.4.4.
+Summaries of long-term plans for care of patients with SUDs who come into the ED; and - 3.2.4.5.
+Number of patients benefitting from this program as measured by: - a.
+Number of patients seen in ED with identified SUDs - Number who received services supported by this program. - c.
+Number who were referred for additional SUD services - d.
 Training and Technical Assistance provided.

-3.3.
-Performance Measures Contract the Con tor.
-There tractor at t formance measures must be gathered and monitored by the is an expectation that baseline numbers will be determined by the beginning of the contract period and that these numbers will not be been unbers will not be been been been been been been been
+The following performance measures must be gathered and monitored by the Contractor.
+There is an expectation that baseline numbers will be determined by the Contractor at the beginning of the contract period and that these numbers will increase to the numbers listed in this Section 3.3, as follows: